deeplearning4j/deeplearning4j/markovchainmontecarlo.md

 ## Systems and States

-At the most abstract level, a system is a set of things connected together.
+At a more abstract level, where words hardly mean anything at all, a system is a set of things connected together.
 You might say it's a set of states, where each state is a condition of the system.
 But what are states?

 * Cities on a map are states.
 A road trip strings them together in transitions.
-The map is the system.
+The map represents the system.
 * Words in a language are states.
 A sentence is a series of transitions.
 * Genes on a chromosome are states.
+To read them and create amino acids is to go through their transitions.
 * Web pages on the Internet are states.
 Links are the transitions.
 * Bank accounts in a financial system are states.
 Transactions are the transitions.
 * Emotions are states in the system of the psyche.
 Mood swings are the transitions.
 * Social media profiles are states in the network.
 Follows, likes and friending are the transitions.
 * Ocean and land are states in geography.
-Only amphibians know the transitions.
+The shoreline is the transition.

 So states are an abstraction used to describe all these discrete, separable, things.
 A group of those states bound together by transitions is a system.
 And those systems have structure, in that some states are more likely to occur than others (ocean, land), or that some states are more likely to follow others.